-Students with more than 4 hours but fewer than 12 hours of coursework left to complete at the time of Commencement may petition the Provost or the VPGCS, as appropriate, to participate in commencement ceremonies.
-Petitions must be submitted to the Provost or VPGCS, as appropriate, at least 3 weeks prior to Commencement and will be considered on a case-by-case basis.
+Students must have all coursework fully planned by the time of commencement.
+If a student has additional coursework to complete (up to 12 hours) after commencement, they may petition the Provost or the VPGCS, as appropriate, to participate in commencement ceremonies.
+Petitions must be submitted to the Provost or VPGCS, as appropriate, at least 4 weeks prior to commencement and will be considered on a case-by-case basis.

-\Adult undergraduate degree completers should refer to the MAP Guidebook.
+Adult undergraduate degree completers should refer to the MAP Guidebook.